asifbacchus/MailcowBackup/README.md

   server is unavailable due to backups being performed.
 The 503 file is removed when the backup is completed so users can login again
 - Dumps the Mailcow mySQL database and adds it to the backup
-- Handles stopping and re-starting mailflow containers (postfix and dovecot) so everything is in a consistent state during the backup
+- Handles stopping and re-starting mail-flow containers (postfix and dovecot) so everything is in a consistent state during the backup
 - Allows you to specify additional files you want backed up
 - Allows you to specify files/directories to exclude from your backups